dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T843: Evidence-based reasoning should guide understanding.
+### T843: Focus on evidence-based reasoning and scientific inquiry.

 |Support|
 |---|